TryGhost/Zapier/README.md

 *Note:* These instructions will need updating once our app is public because we'll want to test the private version before promoting it to public.

-1. bump the version in `package.json` and commit
+1. bump the version in `package.json`, update `CHANGELOG.md`, and commit
 2. `zapier push`
 3. `zapier promote {newVersion}` - new intregrations will use this version
 4. `zapier migrate {oldVersion} {newVersion}`, eg: `zapier migrate 1.0.4 0.0.5`, existing integrations will be moved to the new version